Past-The-War-Earth/the-struggle-continues-anew.xyz/README.md

 Strategically move divisions and organize supply lines (Civ2)

-Tactically lead your units in the regional and join in continental theaters (Warcraft).
+Tactically lead your units in the regional and join in continental theaters (Warcraft: Orcs & Humans, but NO Orcs!).

 Perform deterium coverage maneuvers on the sea (Pirates!
 Gold)